12 Helpful Tips For Driving in Death Valley National Park

 When driving in Death Valley National Park, it’s smart to gas up before you get to the park but since you’ll be doing a lot of driving once there, it’s good to know that there are gas stations in the park at Furnace Creek, Stovepipe Wells and Panamint Springs.
 Just be prepared to pay more per gallon.

-The Panamint Springs General Store
+The Panamint Springs General Store and gas station

 7. Let Someone Know Your Plans